What are the tolls in Europe for motorhomes with a GVM over 3.5t?

 What are the tolls in Europe for motorhomes with a GVM over 3.5t? – main image

-Road tolls in Europe for campers with a gross vehicle weight (GVW) above 3.5 tons are a hotly debated topic.
-Many myths have arisen around this topic, which I'm trying to debunk.
-I'll prove to you that sometimes you can travel cheaper with campers over 3.5 tons than with a camper under 3.5 tons.
+Road tolls in Europe for campers with a gross vehicle weight (GVM) over 3.5 tons are a hotly debated topic.
+There are many myths surrounding this topic, which I'm trying to debunk.
+I'll prove to you that sometimes you can travel cheaper with campers over 3.5 tons than with campers under 3.5 tons.

 As I drive a camper van with a GVM over 3.5 tons , I'll try to describe the road tolls in several European countries that are the most popular holiday destinations for Poles.
 I've driven in these countries myself or have verified that this is the case.
 I'll try to keep this article updated, so if you have any comments, verified and confirmed changes, or have information about a country not covered here, please send me an email .